Kingdom of Chiang Mai: Vassalage to Bangkok

-King Kawila died in 1816 and was succeeded by his younger brother Thammalangka was the next ruler of Chiang Mai.
+King Kawila died in 1816 and was succeeded by his younger brother Thammalangka as the next ruler of Chiang Mai.
 After Kawila, rulers of Chiang Mai were not appointed as kings but were given a noble rank of Phraya from Bangkok court.
 There were three vassal rulers, each of them in Chiang Mai, Lampang and Lamphun, who were from the Chetton dynasty.
 Chiang Mai ruler presided over Lanna lords and, in turn, owed tributary obligations to Chakri kings of Bangkok in alignment with the mandala system.
 Succession of these Lanna princedoms was exclusively determined by Bangkok.
-There was no succession pattern as whoever held the princely position of Upahad or heir presumptive would be entitled to succeed.
-Lanna rulers were permitted to retain great autonomy and to appoint their own officials as they had proven themselves to be loyal allies in mutual Lanna-Siam cooperation against the Burmese.
+There was no succession pattern as whoever held the princely position of Uparaj or heir presumptive would be entitled to succeed.
+Lanna rulers were permitted to retain great autonomy and to appoint their own officials as they had proven themselves to be loyal allies in mutual Lanna-Siam cooperation against Burma.

 Khamfan succeeded his elder brother Thammalangka as ruler of Chiang Mai in 1822 and there began political conflicts between branches of Chetton dynasty that would plague the Chiang Mai polity for several decades.
 Khamfan faced political opposition from his cousin Khammoon and his brother Duangthip the ruler of Lampang marched to Chiang Mai in attempts to capitalize the conflicts.
 When Khamfan died in 1825, Duangthip of Lampang marched to seize Chiang Mai, prompting Khamfan's son Phimphisan to flee and take refuge in Bangkok.
 Eventually, rulership of Chiang Mai went to Phutthawong, another cousin of the Seven Princes.
 Phutthawong was an outlier as he was not among the Seven Princes, who had previously been influential.
-Phutthawong refused to reside in the same Heokham or palace as his predecessors and constructed his own palace.
+Phutthawong refused to reside in the same Hawkham or palace as his predecessors and constructed his own palace.
 Political reconciliation took place as Phimphisan eventually returned to Chiang Mai.
-Tenure of Phutthawong was long and largely peaceful, earning him the epithet 'Lord of the Peaceful Reign'.
+Tenure of Phutthawong was largely peaceful, earning him the epithet 'Lord of the Peaceful Reign'.
 Only military mobilization in his time was in 1827 when Lanna lords were asked by Bangkok to contribute forces to quell Anouvong's Lao Rebellion.
-Chiang Rai and Phayao were restored as towns in 1843 after about fifty years of abandonment.